 - Recharge my camera battery.

 - Transfer my photos to the computer and delete them from my data card.

 - Put all my other away gear, so it’s easy to find for my next trip.

 - Refill the gallon water jugs I keep in my car for impromptu car camping or resupplying my drinking water.

 - Fill up my car’s gas tank for my next trip up north.

-Admittedly, this is a long list, but taking care of it after your trip when you can still remember what went wrong or needs to be replenished will save you a lot of time and hassle, especially if you leave packing for your next trip until the last moment.
+Admittedly, this is a long list, but taking care of it after your trip when you can still remember what went wrong or what needs to be replenished, will save you a lot of time and hassle, especially if you leave packing for your next trip until the last moment.

 Most Popular Searches